 I suggest you use this guide in conjunction with the schedule on Pop's great new website.
 (It's particularly handy to sort the schedule by venue.)
 I think there's good app stuff too, but I don't have a smartphone so you're on yr own.

 If I refer to Pop HQ, I am referring to their registration/box-office/symposium/gallery space at L'ancienne École des beaux-arts de Montréal, located at 3450 St-Urbain, corner of Sherbrooke.

 Tickets and Passes

-Some of Pop is completely free.
+- Free stuff.
+Lots of Pop is completely free.
 There are afternoon concerts, art openings, barbecues, installations, record and craft fairs, as well as workshops, lectures and conversations between artists.
-Symposium - the name for Pop's "conference" component - is often my favourite part of the whole festival.
-This year looks to be no different - from an interview with Tune-Yards to a conversation between Tim Hecker and Grimes... also, there's usually free snacks.
+The free Symposium - the name for Pop's "conference" component - is very often my favourite part of the whole festival: all these remarkable events - hilarious and interesting conversations, demos, jams, with some of the fest's biggest artists.
+Symposium programming is tragically underattended: don't miss it.

 Recommendations over several days

-Do your holiday shopping early: Pop's massive, excellent art&craft fair, Puces Pop, takes place Saturday and Sunday in the basement of St-Michel church (St-Viateur @ St-Urbain).
-There's also a record fair a few blocks away, in the basement of the Ukrainian Federation.
+Do your holiday shopping early: Pop's massive, excellent art&craft fair, Puces Pop, takes place Friday (14h-20h), Saturday and Sunday (11h-18h) in the Église Saint-Denis (5075 rue Rivard - by Laurier metro).
+Those days there's also a record fair in the basement of the Ukrainian Federation (Sat-Sun, 11h-18h).
 Finally, if you're a parent, do look into the often-overlooked Kids Pop.